-An exploration to various acting techniques, theories of acting, script and role analysis, characterization, stage make-up, physical and vocal skills.
-Students engage in improvisation, pantomime, vocal and physical exercises, relaxation and concentration.
-Scenes from modern plays are performed in class for analysis and evaluation.
+An exploration to various acting techniques, theories of acting, script and role analysis, characterization, stage

-THF 110: Scene & Character Development Contact Hours: 30 1 unit, Lab truthfulness, humanity, and relatability.
-Pre-requisite: THF 100.
+THF 110: Scene & Character Development Contact Hours: 30

 This course builds upon Intro to Acting.
 The student continues scene work in modern American drama.
-Emphasis will be on scene analysis including character development and interpretation as well as creating a sense of
+Emphasis will be on scene analysis including character development and interpretation as well as creating a sense of truthfulness, humanity, and relatability.
+Prerequisite: THF 100.